 How to become an investment adviser in Utah

-To become licensed as an investment adviser in Utah, applicants must complete the following steps:
+To become a registered investment adviser in Utah, applicants must complete the following steps:

-- apply, file forms and make payments through the Investment Adviser Registration Depository (IARD)
+- Apply and file any required forms and pay fees through the Investment Adviser Registration Depository (IARD):

-- submit a written notification to the Division that details the following:
+- The investment adviser must also submit a written notification to the Division that details:

-- the designated official for the investment adviser is
+Who the designated official for the investment adviser is